neo4j-examples/sdn-university/Readme.md

 It leverages the power of Spring Data Neo4j/Spring Boot and in particular the new Neo4j Object Graph mapping technology to provide a RESTful interface with which the web client interacts.
 The application is entirely stateless: every interaction involves a call to a Neo4j server, hopefully demonstrating the speed of the new technology, even over the wire.

-> This version uses a Neo4j remote server.
-If you are interested in using Spring Data Neo4j 4.1 with embedded Neo4j, head over here https://github.com/neo4j-examples/sdn4-university/tree/4.1-embedded

 WARNING
 -------
 By default, the application will attempt to use a Neo4j instance running on the same machine as the application server, and on the standard port 7474. *IT WILL DESTROY ALL THE DATA IN THAT DATABASE AT STARTUP*.
 So if you don't want that to happen please back up any existing database first.